Jump to section

 dxd(uv)=udxdv+vdxdu Multiplying both sides of the equation by the differential dx, we obtain:

-d(uv)=udv+vdu Now, let's take the integral of both sides.
+d(uv)=udv+vdu Now, let's take the indefinite integral of both sides.
 Remember that the integral of a sum is simply equal to the sum of their integrals.
-Integrating both sides gives us the following:
+Finding the antiderivative of both sides gives us the following:

 ∫d(uv)=∫udv+∫vdu uv=∫udv+∫vdu All that's left to do now is rearrange the equation!
 Let's subtract ∫vdu from both sides.
 Does the resulting equation look familiar?